C-

 What Factors can Influence the Cost of Living in Pinehurst?

-Utilities: Much like any other costs, utility expenses can exhibit considerable variations, influenced by factors such as climate, available energy sources, geographic location and state regulations.
-The costs associated with electricity, water, heating, and waste disposal can vary significantly depending on the city or state in question.
-In Pinehurst, the utilities index stands at 8.6% lower than the national average.
+Utilities: As with the prices of anything else, utility costs can exhibit significant variations, contingent on factors like climate, energy source availability, geographic location and state regulations.
+The expenses associated with electricity, water, heating, and waste disposal can fluctuate, either upward or downward, depending on the particular city or state.
+In Pinehurst, the utilities index registers 1.4% lower than the national average.

 Where is the Data From?